 Shoulder pain can dramatically reduce your mobility, resulting in time off work, limited ability to do the things you love, and overall reduced quality of life.
-Shoulder Replacement Surgery may be the option you need to reduce your pain and restore your mobility, but long wait times for surgery can mean you’ll be in pain for longer than you expected.
-The good new is that you don’t need to live with pain while waiting for Shoulder Replacement Surgery in Canada.
+Shoulder replacement surgery may be the option you need to reduce your pain and restore your mobility, but long wait times for surgery can mean you’ll be in pain for longer than you expected.
+The good news is that you don’t need to live with the pain while waiting for shoulder replacement surgery in Canada.
 You can undergo the joint surgery you need faster with Surgical Solutions Network.
 Shoulder replacement surgery is offered to Canadians across the country at our private clinic in Toronto.

-Surgical Solutions Network offers Canadians access to high-quality private healthcare at our private surgical centres in Toronto, Winnipeg, Calgary, and Vancouver.
-Our surgical centres offer a variety of surgical specialties, including: shoulder replacement surgery, foot and ankle arthroscopy, orthopedic surgery, private hip replacement surgery, private knee replacement surgery, ENT surgery, private hernia surgery, private gallbladder removal surgery, and more.
-We partner with a team of board certified surgeons and registered nurses at our centres to ensure you receive the best care possible.
+Surgical Solutions Network offers Canadians access to high-quality private healthcare at our private, licensed surgical centres across Canada.
+We partner with a team of board-certified surgeons and registered nurses at our centres to ensure you receive the best care possible.